India national kabaddi team: Rise to dominance (1980s–2000s)

-Kabaddi was contested at the Asian Games as a competitive (non-exhibition) sport for the first time in 1990.
-India beat Bangladesh in the gold medal match for both the 1990 Asian Games and 1994 Asian Games.
+Kabaddi was contested at the Asian Games as a competitive sport for the first time in 1990.
+India beat Bangladesh in the gold medal match at both the 1990 Asian Games and 1994 Asian Games.
 India lost to Pakistan in the 1993 South Asian Games gold medal match.
-In the 1998 Asian Games held in Bangkok, the team beat arch rivals Pakistan for the gold medal.
+In the 1998 Asian Games held in Bangkok, the team beat arch rivals Pakistan for the gold medal, establishing an unbroken streak of three Asian Games victories.